Mirachron-Security/SMCC-2023/Linux/IT jokes (200)/ intro.md

 The IT guy sent me this list of IPs.
 Is this a joke?
 <br><br>
-Regular expressions, but for Linux.
 Take your time to manipulate those strings and find the hidden flag.
 <br><br>
 Flag format: **`flag{string}`**